ngys9919/bells-test-2/README.md

 This project is about a simple *Library Management System (LMS)* at **BELLSTECH** using the concepts we learned in the Todo List application lab.
 Instead of managing tasks, we'll be managing books in a library.

 C = Create: adding new data to the database
 R = Read: get existing information
-U = Update: update existing information in the database D = Delete: remove existing information from the database
+U = Update: update existing information in the database
+D = Delete: remove existing information from the database

 books[] -> represent our database model
 - array: represents the entire database
 - object: represents one record

-The application of this project caters to the needs of a specific target user group, the mid-career switchers, who are looking for information on SCTP Courses at BELLSTECH, a tech business unit of [Bells Institute of Higher Learning][1].
+The application of this project caters to the needs of a specific target user group, the librarian and the book lovers, who are looking for a web-based system to track the books and its loan status.

 The website provides an one-stop entry point to the library books available and its borrowed status, namely: